Skip to Main Content

 Encryption Technologies

 Encryption technologies are a tool in your privacy toolkit, but encryption alone will not solve your privacy issues.
+This article from Wired discusses the challenges of encrypted messaging: Encrypted Messaging Isn’t Magic.
 Below is a discussion of two different kinds of encryption technologies for data in transit, Tor Browsers and the Signal messaging app.
 While both technologies are helpful tools with storied advocates, critical questions should be raised about the early research and development of each, particularly for users driven to use Tor and Signal to avoid government surveillance.

 By The Tor Project, Inc. - https://media.torproject.org/image/official-images/2011-tor-logo-flat.svg, CC BY 3.0 us, https://commons.wikimedia.org/w/index.php?curid=20851621Tor Browsers